chapulina/simslides/README.md

 > It's also recommended that you make sure ImageMagick can convert PDFs, see
 > [this](https://stackoverflow.com/questions/42928765/convertnot-authorized-aaaa-error-constitute-c-readimage-453?answertab=active#tab-top).

-### Ignition

-The main branch has been tested on Ignition Citadel.

-Follow the official install [instructions](https://ignitionrobotics.org/docs/citadel/install).

 ## Build SimSlides

     mkdir build